flaturtha/64-testaments/madness-of-krill/madness_v1.md

 “Perhaps it is fortuitous that you found me.
 If the evil one has sought you for so long, you must possess something he needs.
 It is good that you have this talisman.”

-He pressed the wooden coin into my hand, patted it and turned back to the window.
+He pressed the copper coin into my hand, patted it and turned back to the window.

 “But, uh, sir?
 Wait ...
 I don’t know what to call you?”